 argc The number of elements in argv, not counting the final NULL pointer.
-It can be zero, such as when sudo is called with the -V option.
+It can be zero, when sudo is called with -V.

 argv If non-NULL, an argument vector describing a command the user wishes to run in the same form as what would be passed to the execve(2) system call.